FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/infiltration-editor/Infiltration Editor.rst

 Green-Ampt Infiltration Calculator FCDMC Method
 ------------------------------------------------

-To use the Flood Control District of Maricopa County (FCDMC) Green-Ampt calculator, the user must prepare soil and landuse and eff shapefiles.
+To use the Flood Control District of Maricopa County (FCDMC) Green-Ampt calculator, the user must prepare soil, landuse, and eff shapefiles.
 The data is provided by the District.
 See the FCDMC hydrology manual for a more detailed discussion on modeling with the Green and Ampt method.

-1. Prepare the Soil data shapefile as seen in the following figure.
+1. Prepare the soil data shapefile as seen in the following figure.

  - ROCKOUT is the percentage of rock outcrop coverage.
 0 to 100
  - XKSAT is the hydraulic conductivity for the soil group. in/hr
  - Soil Depth is the limiting infiltration depth.
 Once the infiltration reaches this depth, it will turn off.  ft or m

 .. image:: ../../img/Infiltration-Editor/infil001.png

 2. Prepare the Landuse data shapefile as seen in the following figure.